Luke 6

 Lord of the Sabbath

-1 Now it came to pass on the Sabbath he was going through [a] grain field, and his disciples were plucking and eating the ears of grain rubbing [them] with their hands.
+1 Now it came to pass on the Sabbath he was going through [a] grain field, and his disciples were plucking and eating the ears of grain rubbing [them] in their hands.
 2 But some of the Pharisees said: Why do you do what is not permitted on the Sabbath?
-3 And answering them Jesus said to them: Have you not read this that David did, when he was hungry and those being with him?
-4 That they entered into the house of God and taking the loaves of the presence he was eating [it] and gave to those with him, which it is not allowed to be eating except the priests only?
+3 And answering, Jesus said to them: Have you not read this which David did, when he was hungry and those with him?
+4 How they entered into the house of God and having taken the loaves of the presence he ate and gave to those with him, which it is not permitted to be eating except the priests only?
 5 And he was saying to them: The son of man is Lord of the Sabbath.

 Healing a Withered Hand

 6 Now it came to pass on another Sabbath he entered into the synagogue and was teaching; and [a] man was there and his right hand was withered.
-7 And the scribes and the Pharisees were watching him closely if on the Sabbath he heals, in order that they may find [something] to accuse of him.
-8 But he had known their reasonings, but he said to the man having the withered hand: Be rising and stand in the middle.
+7 And the scribes and the Pharisees were watching him closely if he heals on the Sabbath, in order that they may find [something with which] to accuse him.
+8 But he had known their reasonings, so he said to the man having the withered hand: Be rising and stand in the middle.
 And having arisen he stood.
-9 So Jesus said to them: I ask you if it is allowed on the Sabbath to do good or to do evil, to save [a] psyche-life1 or to destroy2 [it]?
+9 So Jesus said to them: I ask you if it is permitted on the Sabbath to do good or to do evil, to save [a] psyche-life1 or to destroy2 [it]?
 10 And looking around at them all, he said to him: Be stretching out your hand.
-So he did [so], and his hand was restored.
-11 But they were filled with fury3, and were discussing among themselves what they might do with Jesus.
+So he did, and his hand was restored.
+11 But they were filled with mindless rage, and were discussing among themselves what they might do with Jesus.

 Choosing the Twelve Apostles

-12 Now it came [about] in those days he was going out to the mountain to pray, and was spending the night in prayer with God.
-13 And when it became day, he called his disciples to himself, and having chosen from them twelve, which also he names apostles4, Simon, which also he named Peter, and Andrew his brother, and James and John, and Phillip and Bartholemew, 15 and Matthew and Thomas and James Alphaeus and Simon the [one] being called Zealot, 16 and Judas of James, and Judas Iscariot, which became betrayer.
+12 Now it came [about] in those days he was going out to the mountain to pray, and was spending the night in prayer to God.
+13 And when it became day, he called his disciples, having chosen from them twelve, which also he named `apostles'3, Simon, whom also he named Peter, and Andrew his brother, and James and John, and Phillip and Bartholemew, 15 and Matthew and Thomas and James Alphaeus and Simon the [one] being called Zealot, 16 and Judas of James, and Judas Iscariot, which became betrayer.

 The Sermon on the Plain

-17 And having come down with them he stood upon [a] flat place, and [a] great crowd of disciples, and [a] great multitude of people from all of Judea and Jerusalem and from by the sea from Tyre and Sidon, 18 which came to hear him and be healed from their diseases, and those being troubled from unclean spirits were being healed.
-19 And all the crowd was seeking to touch him, because power from him was coming out and healed all.
+17 And having come down with them he stood upon [a] flat place, and [a] great crowd of his disciples, and [a] great multitude of people from all of Judea and Jerusalem and from the seacoast of Tyre and Sidon, 18 who came to hear him and be healed from their diseases, and those being troubled by unclean spirits were being healed.
+19 And all the crowd was seeking to touch him, because power was coming out from him and was healing all.
 20 And having lifted up his eyes to his disciples he was saying:

-Blessed are the poor, for theirs is the kingdom of God.
+Blessed [are] the poor, for theirs is4 the kingdom of God.

 21 Blessed are those hungering now, for they will be filled.

-Blessed are those crying now, for they shall laugh.
+Blessed are those weeping now, for they shall laugh.

 22 Blessed are you when men hate you and exclude you and reproach you and cast out your name as wicked5 on account of the son of man.
-23 Rejoice in that day and leap, for behold your reward is great in heaven, for such [things] were their fathers doing to the prophets.
-24 However,
+23 Rejoice in that day and jump-for-joy, for behold your reward is great in heaven, for such [things] were their fathers doing to the prophets.
+24 Instead,

 Woe to you who are rich, for you have received your satisfaction 6.

-Woe to you who laugh now, for you will weep and cry.
+Woe to you laughing now, for you will mourn and weep.

 26 Woe when all men speak well [of you],

-for such were their fathers doing to the false prophets.
+for thus were their fathers doing to the false prophets.

-27 But I say to those who hear: Be agape-loving your enemies, be doing good to those hating you.
+27 But I say to you listening: Be agape-loving your enemies, be doing good to those hating you.
 28 Be speaking well of those cursing you, Be praying concerning those mistreating you.
 29 To the [one] striking you on the cheek offer the other, and from the [one] taking your garment also do not withhold your tunic.
-30 To all asking7 [of you] be giving, and from the [one] taking your [things] do not ask it back.
-31 And just as you are wanting that men be doing to8 you, be doing likewise to 9 them.
+30 To all asking7 [of you] be giving, and from the [one] taking your [things] do not ask [them] back.
+31 And just as you are wanting that men be doing to you, be doing likewise to them.

-32 And if you agape-love those agape-loving you, how is grace to you?
-For even sinners agape-love those who agape-love them.
-33 And if you do good to those doing good to you, how is grace to you?
-Even sinners do the same.
-34 And if you lend to whom you hope to receive, how is grace to you?
-Even sinners lend to sinners, in order to receive back equal.
-35 Rather, be agape-loving your enemies and be doing good and be lending, receiving back nothing.
-And your reward will be great in heaven, and you will be sons of the most high because he is kind to [the] ungrateful and wicked5.
-36 Be becoming merciful, just as your father is merciful.
+32 And if you agape-love those agape-loving you, how is grace8 to you?
+For even sinners9 agape-love those who agape-love them.
+33 And if you do good to those doing good to you, how is grace8 to you?
+Even sinners9 do the same.
+34 And if you lend to whom you hope to receive [back], how is grace8 to you?
+Even sinners9 lend to sinners, in order to receive back equal.
+35 Instead, be agape-loving your enemies and be doing good and be lending, receiving back nothing.
+And your reward will be great in heaven, and you will be sons of the most high, because he is kind to [the] ungrateful and wicked5.
+36 Be becoming compassionate10 , just as your father is compassionate10.

 Do Not Judge Others

 37 And be not judging, and you will not be judged.
 And be not condemning, and you will not be condemned.
-Be releasing10, and you will be released11.
-38 Be giving, and it will be given you, good measure pressed shaken [down] overflowing they will give into your lap12.
+Be forgiving11, and you will be forgiven12.
+38 Be giving, and it will be given you, good measure pressed down, shaken [down], overflowing13 they will give into your lap14.
 For with what measure you measure it will be measured in return to you.

-43 For [a] good tree is not producing rotten fruit, nor again [is a] rotten tree producing good fruit.
+43 For [a] good tree is not producing bad16 fruit, nor again [is a] bad tree producing good fruit.
 44 For each tree is known by its own fruit.
-For figs are not gathered from thorn bushes, nor are grapes gathered from brambles.
-45 The good man from the good treasure of his heart brings forth the good, and the wicked5 from the wicked5 [treasure] brings forth the wicked5.
+For figs are not gathered from thorn bushes, nor are grapes picked from brambles.
+45 The good man from the good treasure of his heart brings forth the good, and the wicked5 from the wicked5 brings forth the wicked5.
 For his mouth speaks from the fullness of [the] heart.

 46 Why do you call me 'lord lord', and not do what I say?

-47 Everyone coming to me and hearing my words and doing, I will show you what he is like.
+47 Everyone coming to me and hearing my words and doing them, I will show you what he is like.
 48 He is like [a] man building [a] house, who dug and deepened and placed [the] foundation upon the rock.
-But when flood came to pass, the river dashed against that house, and it was unable to shake it because it was well built.
-49 But the [one] having heard and not having done is like [a] man building [a] house upon the ground13 without [a] foundation, against which the river dashed, and it was straightway shaken, and great was the fall of that house.
+So [a] flood having come to pass, the river dashed against that house, and it was unable to shake it because it was well built.
+49 But the [one] having heard and not having done is like [a] man building [a] house upon the ground17 without [a] foundation, against which the river dashed, and it immediately collapsed, and the ruin of that house became great.

 1from PSYCHE (ψυχη): an individual manifestation of life/consciousness.
 Animals have PSYCHEs as well as humans.
 Contrast ZOE (ζωη)—Life 'collectively', interdependent, interconnected.